The Wyckoff Method: What It Is and How You Can Trade It

 • Selling Climax (SC): Long traders have their stop losses triggered, while breakout traders jump in short, believing the downtrend will continue.
 Here, the Composite Man absorbs the selling pressure.
 The SC may sometimes leave a long wick that shows the buying pressure.

 • Automatic Rally (AR): Given that selling pressure is exhausted, buy orders push prices up easily, and shorts exit their trades, typically below PS.
-Note that the high of the AR sets the first upper bound for the accumulation.
+Note that the high of the AR sets the first upper bound for the accumulation, as seen in the Wyckoff accumulation examples above.

 • Secondary Test (ST): The price falls from the AR to form a low near the SC, creating the ST. It can create equal lows or end up slightly higher or lower than the SC.
 This may also occur multiple times, creating a visual area of support.
 Volume is likely to be low.